conorbr/conorbr/README.md

 # 💫 About Me:
-Project Manager and Team lead currently working at Citi Group.<br>
+Team lead currently working at Hostelworld.<br>

 ## 🌐 Socials: